Pokeweed berries. Photo Credit: Robert Vidéki, Doronicum Kft., Bugwood.org

 |Bloom Time:||June to July|

 - Its poisonous berries pose a threat to livestock, pets, and unsuspecting people looking for a roadside snack.
+It causes nausea, low blood pressure, and severe stomach issues when eaten by humans.

 - Birds are reported to eat the berries without ill-effect and may occasionally become intoxicated after eating many of them.